Orthodontic Services and Types of Braces for Teens

 - Lingual braces are placed on the back of teeth, which makes them less conspicuous.
 However, lingual braces have a few disadvantages.
 Treatment time is longer and more adjustments are required.
 Some patients may develop a lisp.
 Lingual braces are a little more difficult to clean and may cause irritation to the tongue.

-Lingual braces cost more because they are custom-made.
+Lingual braces might cost a bit more because they are custom-made.
 Each tooth has its own brackets and arch wires.
-However, for patients who want to straighten their teeth but don’t want their braces to show, lingual braces are a good option.
+However, for patients who want to straighten their teeth but don’t want their braces to show, lingual braces are a fantastic option.

 - Traditional metal braces have been used since the 1970s.
 Fortunately, they have come a long way since their introduction.
 Brackets have gotten smaller and less noticeable and materials are lighter and more comfortable.